buddha314/fight-mett/README.md

 * Max damage for the weapon you're wielding.
 * Can you cast spells?
 * Can you cast really nasty spells?
+* Are you distracted by my ally?
+* Am I hiding in shadows?
+* Your character class

 ## Decision Strategy

-The Monster, nah, let's call it an NPC, nah, let's call it Lightning the Skeleton (he/him), evaluates each PC for each attribute he can understand the applies those scores to a matrix.
+The Monster, nah, let's call it an NPC, nah, let's call it Lightning the Skeleton (he/him), evaluates each PC for each attribute he can understand then applies those scores to a matrix.

 Then he rolls a d20, adds it to each PC score, and performs the strategy with the highest value.